kpedro88/vncify/README.md

 In the above command, replace `[image]` with the name of the base image you want to use.

+The default username is assumed to be `cmsusr`.
+This can be changed by adding the following to the above command:
+`--build-arg USERNAME=[user]`.

 <details>
 <summary>More generic command:</summary>